jeffmacinnes/scholarsAtDuke_vis/README.md

 * **collaborationStats.ipynb** - some basic summary stats and analyses on the collaboration table created in preppingData.ipynb

-* **visualizationPrep.ipnb** - format and process the collaboration table created in preppingData.ipynb in order to get it ready for subsequent visualization scripts
+* **visualizationPrep.ipynb** - format and process the collaboration table created in preppingData.ipynb in order to get it ready for subsequent visualization scripts

 *Visualization*: